 You may choose an agency on your own, through the law school public service liaison, through Gonzaga University’s Service Learning Website, or through the Community Service Fair held on main campus each semester.

-If you choose an activity on your own, your choice must be authorized by the law school’s Public Service Liaison, Sayde Davis, Class of 2018, who will consult with CCASL’s Service Learning Coordinator.
+If you choose an activity on your own, your choice must be authorized by the law school’s Public Service Liaison, Erin Harbaugh, who will consult with CCASL’s Service Learning Coordinator.